mozilla/blurts-server/README.md

    ```

 8. Ensure that you have the right `env` variables/keys set in your `.env.local` file.
 You can retrieve the variables from the Firefox Monitor 1Password Vault, or through [Magic-Wormhole](https://magic-wormhole.readthedocs.io/en/latest/), by asking one of the our engineers.

+### Set up required environment variables

+The following variables must be set in `.env.local` and can be found in the Firefox Monitor 1Password vault.

+- `OAUTH_CLIENT_SECRET`: set to the dev environment secret key
+- `ONEREP_API_KEY`: set to the onerep "sandbox" key (fake data)

 ### Run